Joey1255/Store_Manager_MVVM/README.md

 - In the main folder I added a file called "SQLScript".
 Copy paste the contents into the new query window and run it.
 - Your database should now be ready with some dummy data to test the application.

+Note: in the future I plan to come back and uodate the login section of the app so that these are not just buttons that change the user mode but implement an acutal user login.
+However I have different technologies that interest me at the moment like Sveltekit that I am interested in right now and am trying to make some fun projects in.